 Modern Slavery Act 2015: Slavery and Human Trafficking Statement

-We are a HMG approved ICT and Engineering global recruitment organisation operating from the largest single site in the UK and are the UK’s leading supplier of Security Cleared contract and permanent ICT resource to Her Majesty’s Government.
-We operate 8 specialist Recruitment Divisions engaged in the provision of contract & permanent staff via award winning service delivery models.
-Our operating Divisions include; International, National Security & Defence, Public Sector, Engineering, ICT, Permanent, Financial Services and Managed Services.
+LA International is a Digital Technology Resourcing and Project Solutions organisation, with Enhanced Government Accreditation.
+Operating globally from the largest single site facility in the UK, LA International is the UK’s number 1 and largest Supplier of Security Cleared Digital and Technology resource to His Majesty’s Government.
+We operate 8 specialist Divisions engaged in the provision of contract & consultancy staff via award winning service delivery models, the operating Divisions include; International, ICT, Defence, National Security, Central Government, Health, Higher Education and Managed Services.

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
-Our Anti-Slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+Our Anti-Slavery and Human Trafficking Policy within our business reflects our commitment to acting ethically and with integrity in all our business relationships.
+The policy also aid in implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

-As part of our initiative to identify and mitigate risk we ensure that our employees particularly those with procurement and employment responsibility are aware of how they can assist in tackling modern slavery and human trafficking.
+As part of our initiative to identify and mitigate risk we ensure that our employees are aware of how they can assist in tackling modern slavery and human trafficking.

 We have in place systems to: